dimastatz/cloud-profiler/docs/ci_cd.md

 ## Objectives
 - Improve development velocity: allow development team to work efficiently and focus on adding new features by keeping a clean and healthy codebase.
-- Allow deploying frequently: allow deploying frequent, small, and reversible changes to reduce the scope of a change.
+- Automate deployments: allow deploying frequent, small, and reversible changes to reduce the scope of a change.
 This results in easier troubleshooting and faster remediation.
-- Mitigate deployment risk: test changes and validate the results as soon as possible, to confirm new features and minimize the risk and impact of failed deployments.
+- Mitigate deployment risk: automatically test changes and validate the results as soon as possible, to confirm new features and minimize the risk and impact of failed deployments.
-- Visibility: obtain a visibility on a current health state of the integration environment
+- Enhance system's observability: enable a system to tell when it’s broken, or what is about to break.
+Build extensive metrics and logging that will allow problem investigation and mitigation.

 ## Solution